Equim-chan/sha3sum/README.md

       --status         don't output anything, status code shows success

   -h, --help     display this help and exit
-      --version  output version information and exit

-The sums are computed as described in FIPS-180-4.
+The sums are computed as described in FIPS-202.
 When checking, the input should be a former output of this program.
 The default mode is to print a line with checksum, a space, and name for each FILE.